burzumishi/XCompWMaker/README.md

 xcompmgr is a sample compositing manager for X servers supporting the XFIXES, DAMAGE, RENDER, and COMPOSITE extensions.
 It enables basic eye-candy effects.

+## Compton (xcompmgr fork)

+__Compton__ is a compositor for X, and a fork of __xcompmgr-dana__.

+I was frustrated by the low amount of standalone lightweight compositors.
+Compton was forked from Dana Jansens' fork of xcompmgr and refactored.
+I fixed whatever bug I found, and added features I wanted.
+Things seem stable, but don't quote me on it.
+I will most likely be actively working on this until I get the features I want.
+This is also a learning experience for me.
+That is, I'm partially doing this out of a desire to learn Xlib.

 ## Cairo Composite Manager

 Cairo Composite Manager is a versatile and extensible composite manager which use cairo for rendering.